ColicSkip to the navigation

 - Reduce the activity around your baby.
 Overstimulation from noise, lights, and too much attention can trigger a crying episode.
 Move your baby to a quiet and calm environment.

 - Try infant massage.
 Some parents use infant massage to try and relieve colic.
-Research does not show one way or the other whether this method helps babies with colic. footnote 1

 - Soothe your baby by helping him or her to be more comfortable.
 Don't worry that you may be spoiling your baby by giving frequent and loving attention.

 If you find that you are losing patience or are afraid that you may hurt your baby, act immediately.

 - Place your baby in a crib to cry while you go into another room and calm yourself.